ZupIT/beagle-docs/content/en/android/installing-beagle.md

 **Step 1:** Create a BeagleConfig class

-After the update, you have to create a `BeagleConfig` class and configure your attributes, as you can see on the example below:
+After the update, you have to create a `BeagleConfig` class and configure your attributes,  see the example below:

 ```kotlin
 @BeagleComponent